 - Data from offline sources.

 Facebook pixel enables collecting the audiences of people who have interacted with your website.
 These audiences may include those who have visited specific pages on your website or performed a specific action.
+Getting the pixel firing correctly and mapping those events to usable audiences is the step most advertisers rush, and this walkthrough on how to set up Facebook ads retargeting covers the sequence from pixel install through campaign launch.

 A common scenario is to target those who have added a product to the cart but haven’t completed an order.
 For such a Facebook ad campaign, you need the audience collected based on the “Add to cart” event triggered.
 To avoid ineffective spending, be sure to exclude the audience of purchasers from your remarketing efforts.